-Treatment of Fatty Liver at Welling Homeopathy involves a specially developed treatment based on our CUREplus treatment protocol, which includes customized homeopathic medicines for reversal of fatty lever and cure of fatty liver.
-Meet our specialist for a detailed assessment today before any of the complications of fatty liver.
+Treatment of Fatty Liver at Welling Homeopathy involves a specially formulated treatment based on our CUREplus treatment protocol, which includes customized homeopathic medicines for reversal of fatty liver and cure of fatty liver.
+Meet our specialist for a detailed assessment today before any of the complications of fatty liver sets in.

 What is Fatty Liver?

 Fatty liver, or hepatic steatosis, is a term that describes the buildup of fat in the liver.
 It’s normal to have some fat in your liver, but too much can become a health problem.

 Non-alcoholic fatty liver disease is a manifestation of an abnormality of metabolism within the liver.
 The liver is an important organ in the metabolism (handling) of fat.
 The liver makes and exports fat to other parts of the body.
 It also removes fat from the blood that has been released by other tissues in the body, for example, by fat cells, or absorbed from the food we eat.
 In nonalcoholic fatty liver disease, the handling of fat by liver cells is disturbed.
 Increased amounts of fat are removed from the blood and/or are produced by liver cells, and not enough is disposed of or exported by the cells.
 As a result, fat accumulates in the liver.

 The liver is the second largest organ in the body.
 Its function is to process everything we eat or drink and filter any harmful substances from the blood.
 This process is interrupted if too much fat is in the liver.
 Fatty liver is when fat accounts for more than 5 to 10 per cent of your liver’s weight